 Chips and Salsa-If you are used to eating a bag of chips for snack, at least try to upgrade to tortilla chips and salsa.
 You will be getting some nutrition from the salsa and because it can be a little messy, you tend not to mindlessly eat as many.

 Peanut butter and crackers-If you usually pick up a pack of crackers for snack, try making your own at home.
 If you put some peanut butter between 2 crackers, you will likely put more peanut butter on the cracker than is on the store-bought pack.
 Thus you will eat more protein and stay fuller longer.
 You can also try peanut butter on apples instead of crackers.
 You get a dose of protein and a serving of fruit at the same time.
+And switch out the peanut butter for almond butter or cashew butter for a change.
+They are both delicious on apples or crackers.

 Cheese sticks-Cheese sticks make a quick, filling snack.
 You can add some crackers or a piece of fruit to this snack to fill you up.